A Girl's Folly: Preservation

-Prints of A Girl's Folly in various grades of completeness are held in several film archives including the Cineteca Del Friuli (Gemona), BFI National Archive, George Eastman Museum Motion Picture Collection, UCLA Film and Television Archive, and Library of Congress, with a complete copy donated from a private collection to the American Film Institute and Library of Congress in 1972.
+Prints of A Girl's Folly in various grades of completeness are held in several film archives including the Cineteca Del Friuli (Gemona), BFI National Archive, George Eastman Museum Motion Picture Collection, UCLA Film & Television Archive, and Library of Congress, with a complete copy donated from a private collection to the American Film Institute and Library of Congress in 1972.
 An incomplete print was also found in 1978 in the Dawson Film Find preserved by permafrost.